Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 - Double arm turn-in from open position

-### Right hammerlock position
+### Right hammerlock

 The leader stands slightly to the right of the follower, maintaining a double handhold where the leader's hands point down and the follower's right hand is behind the back pointing outside while the left hand is pointing down.

-### Left shoulder-lock position
+### Left shoulder-lock

-A leader hammerlock.
-A closed position variation.
+A leader [left hammerlock].
+A [closed] position variation.
 The leader stands face to face with the follower, but the leader is offset about one foot to the left of the follower because the leader holds the follower's right hand with the left hand from a shoulder lock position.
 The leader places the back of the right hand on the follower's right shoulder in order to lead a whip or some other pattern.
 This position can be reached by the leader by starting from an open position and performing a right side pass inside turn with a leader clockwise turn without releasing the follower's hand.

-### Right shoulder-lock position
+### Right shoulder-lock

-A leader hammerlock.
-A closed position variation.
+A leader [right hammerlock].
+A [closed] position variation.
 The leader stands face to face with the follower, but the leader is offset about one foot to the right of the follower because the leader holds the follower's left hand with the right hand from a shoulder lock position.
 The leader places the back of the left hand on the follower's left shoulder in order to lead a whip or some other pattern. [^1]

-## Preparation variations

-A prep is used to rotate the follower clockwise or counter-clockwise.

-J-hook

-: Used to rotate the follower clockwise 180 degrees into a starter position during a whip.

-Piston

-: Used to rotate the follower clockwise 180 degrees into a back-to-front position during a single-arm turn-in.
-In a regular handhold, it consists of pulling the follower's arm on 1 and pushing it on 2.

-Left

-: Used for the left pass inside turn, right pass inside spin, handshake reverse whip, and free spin.
-Forward on 1, prep slightly to the left between 1 and 2, and rotate counter-clockwise on 3.

-Right

-: Used for the right pass outside spin.
-Forward on 1, prep slightly to the right between 1 and 2, and rotate clockwise on 3.

 ## Pattern count combinations